Alexander-Infante/cdk-bedrock-app/README.md

 const cdkDefaultRegion = "us-east-1";
 const githubRepo = "Alexander-Infante/cdk-bedrock-app";
 ```
+PUG TODO- have people add/ commit/ push to main branch

 7. Deploy the pipeline:
 - 7a.
 CDK Bootstrap for your AWS Account